mwarning/trigger/README.md

 Trigger
 =======

-Trigger is an Android App to unlock/lock doors and request the status.
+Trigger is an Android App to unlock/lock doors, show the door status and ring a bell.

 Features:
  - HTTPS, SSH, Bluetooth and MQTT support